kennanmell/Handoff/README.md

 After the installation of our toolset is complete, you can either clone or download a .zip of our repository.
 To download the zip, click on this link: https://github.com/kennanmell/Handoff/archive/master.zip Run the following command to clone the repository:

 git clone https://github.com/kennanmell/Handoff.git

-For the zero feature release our current product is under a branch called ZFR, to reach/checkout this branch, you must additionally run the command:

-git checkout ZFR

 -------------- How to run our software: